ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/heatmap_binned.md

 ---
+noindex: true
-Title: "Binned Histogram - ScottPlot 4.1 Cookbook"
+title: "Binned Histogram - ScottPlot 4.1 Cookbook"
 Description: "Binned histograms are 2D heatmaps that use a colormap to display cell counts.
 Charts like this are commonly used in scientific and medical applications."
 Date: 2024-01-21
 Version: ScottPlot 4.1.71